ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 term = parens lexer expr <|> numExpr
 {% endhighlight %}

-Looking back at the definition of `expr` puts the entire thing together.  `exper` is a parser that returns `AE` and is built from `opTable` defining operations over `terms`.
+Looking back at the definition of `expr` puts the entire thing together.  `expr` is a parser that returns `AE` and is built from `opTable` defining operations over `terms`.

 {% highlight haskell %}
 expr :: Parser AE